OpenSynergic/leconfe/README.md

 ## Requirements ⚙️

 Leconfe is a regular Laravel application, so it can be installed on any server that meets the [Laravel server requirements](https://laravel.com/docs/10.x/deployment#server-requirements).
-In addition to the Laravel requirements, Eddy requires the following:

 ## Local development 💻